carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 interfaces: the interface being tested and a testing-specific interface for generating values.
 In some cases, the test suite might be able to use a standard generate-values-for-tests interface (of which there may be only a few).
-In others, a particular interface's test suite might have specific requirements.
+In others, a particular interface's test suite might have specific requirements and so require a custom testing interface.

 ### Operator overloading